cablehead/stacks/README.md

 context using pipes and filters.
 But that’s a lot to explain, so I usually just describe it as a clipboard manager.

-A humble clipboard manager aspiring to elevate the depth of our conversations— no less.

-It's free, as in beer, but mostly as in 'freedom', and it's also open source.
-If you're into that sort of thing, give it a spin!

 ## UX disclaimer

 A quick note on the user experience (UX): it’s fair to say it’s still a bit